 I’m glad you asked because the answer is quite a lot.
 This is a 100% Sussex experience.
 Ashling Park make their own gin using the leftover pressings from their grapes (all grown in county).
 In fact, the owner reassures me that all their produce comes from within a 15-mile radius.
 They even have their own bees.
 What else makes it special?
 If you bore of gin, or you’re with someone who isn’t a gin lover, you can sit on the terrace with a bottle of bubbles.
 And it’s dog friendly (yes, even the lodges) with walks around the vineyard and easy access to Kingley Vale and the South Downs.
 What’s more, if nobody wants to drive, don’t.
 Stay the night in one of their delightful and well-equipped lodges.
 And far from being an ice-cool corporate affair, this is a family business run by Gail Gardner, so by drinking gin, you are truly supporting local.

 A gin-making experience costs £160 for two people (including your take-homes) and you can book here.
 Somehow, I suspect I’ll be back.

-If you’re in the Chichester area, why not have a look at:
+If you’re in the Chichester area and you like this post about this Sussex gin school, why not have a look at: